 The 2017 Donald J. Weidner Summer for Undergraduates Program will take place May 15 through June 8, 2017.
 During the four-week program, students are engaged in activities covering three primary areas:

-Classroom Experience — Daily classes are taught by law school professors and writing instructors.
+Classroom Experience — Daily classes are taught by law school professors.
 Lectures simulate first-year law classes and familiarize students with the functions of the American legal system.
 Writing workshops help students to develop their writing and communication skills.

 Law School Admissions Process— Students are given the opportunity to talk to the admissions staff and committee regarding the important aspects of the law school application process.
 This includes practical workshops on completing the application, writing personal statements, LSAT preparation, writing resumes and cover letters, financing law school, and individualized career planning.